elico1233/-Soul-Transferring-/README.md

 ![sketch - copy-06](https://user-images.githubusercontent.com/34241336/36494729-ee3a1260-176d-11e8-9f3b-f7a3ee4ff0f2.jpg)

+1. Answer the multiple choice question with using the table provided.
+2. Get into the room after finishing the question.
+3. Wearing the cap.
+4. Looking at the content of the screen.
+5.Take off the cap.
+6.Exit the room.

 #### Plan C_Interaction Flow
 The installation is collecting the information from user and translate it to image which will show on the monitor screen when user get into the room and wearing the cap.
 Each monitor screen will show each image.